paquettm/420-302-VA_A23/LAB_MQTT_and_Mosquitto.md

 Remember to replace `<broker_host>`, `<broker_port>`, `<topic>`, and `<message>` with the specific values for the MQTT broker you intend to use.

+Try subscribing to the MQTT broker from a colleague's RPi, subscribing to a topic and have them publish to this topic.

 **Review Questions:**
 1. What is the primary purpose of the MQTT protocol in IoT applications?